HungTran1294/oldster-soul-mate/README.md

 # oldster-soul-mate
-Here's the content for your `README.md`, formatted for easier copying and readability:

 This web application provides an AI-powered companion chatbot designed for senior users.
 It utilizes Groq's platform to access Llama 3, a large language model, to create engaging and personalized conversations.

 ## Features